weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* Add a yaml config file for mapping camera serial numbers to short names
+* Add flask UI to edit mapping.

 * Configure the RAPI to use gpsd as it's time source and configure timezone to be UTC.
   Update ansible/playbook with gpsd and chrony config settings.